 There are several ways to add works:

-The order of the steps below is an advice, based on our own experiences with adding works to ORCID records - we want to limit the manual work as much as possible!
+The order of the steps below is an advice, based on our own experiences with adding works to ORCID records - we want to limit manual work as much as possible!

 Your ORCID iD will be visibile on your Scopus Author Profile page.

 Crossref (https://www.crossref.org/) provides persistent links (DOIs) for scholarly content.
-The goal is to make research outputs easy to find, cite, link, and assess.
+Their goal is to make research outputs easy to find, cite, link, and assess.
 Many publishers are member of Crossref, they submit their metadata to Crossref.
 With Crossref Metadata Search you can add publications to your ORCID:

 With BASE - Bielefeld Academic Search Engine - you search metadata from institutional repositories all over the world, including RePub.

-To add datasets in the EUR Data Repository (EDR) to your ORCID record you have to take a couple of steps:
+To add datasets in the EUR Data Repository (EDR) to your ORCID record you have to take a couple of steps.

 If you have a BibTeX file (.bib) with your publications (for example exported from a reference manager), you can upload that file: